General information

 Depending on your income, you can ask the court to order your spouse to pay money for you to hire a lawyer.

-If there is a dependent child from the marriage, Washington LawHelp also has forms and instructions to add to your case:
+If there is a dependent child from the marriage, Washington LawHelp also has forms and instructions to help with the parenting plan form:

 Clark County Superior Court Local Court Rule LCR 0.6 includes a suggested parenting time schedule for school-age children whose parents live in the same geographic location.